Server

 The Nuxeo Docker image is described by this Dockerfile.

-Based on Rocky Linux 9.4, it includes:
+Based on Oracle Linux 9, it includes:

 • Azul's Zulu OpenJDK 17.